sheharyarn/dbfs/README.md

 approaches, and even though it should _absolutely not be used in production_, it is meant to be run on private infrastructure instead of being made publicly available so any node can connect.

+The `sys.config` file defines 3 nodes.
+You can change this to add or remove nodes, but you'll have to perform the setup on each node (if you're running it on different machines).
+You'll also have to make sure that your `hosts` file points these domains to their correct IPs.

+ - `node_1@dbfs.newyork`
+ - `node_2@dbfs.london`
+ - `node_3@dbfs.singapore`